 Annex 2 to Resolution 2 (Rev. Dubai, 2014)

-Questions assigned by the World Telecommunication Development Conference to ITU-D study groups
+Questions assigned by the World Telecommunication Development Conference to ITU-D study groups and their distribution over Working parties

 Study Group 1

+Working Party 1/1 Reduce inequalities (Goal 10), including the digital divide
-– Question 1/1: Policy, regulatory and technical aspects of the migration from existing networks to broadband networks in developing countries, including next-generation networks, m-services, OTT services and the implementation of IPv6

-– Question 2/1: Broadband access technologies, including IMT, for developing countries
+– Joint Question 1/1: Policy, regulatory and technical aspects of the migration from existing networks to broadband networks in developing countries, including next-generation networks, m-services, including aspects of their implementation in remote and rural areas (Included Question 1/1 Policy, regulatory and technical aspects of the migration from existing networks to broadband networks in developing countries, including next-generation networks, m-services, OTT services and the implementation of IPv6, – Question 2/1: Broadband access technologies, including IMT, for developing countries and – Question 5/1: Telecommunications/ICTs for rural and remote areas

-– Question 3/1: Access to cloud computing: Challenges and opportunities for developing countries
+– Question 3/1: Implementation of emerging technologies in developing countries.
+Access to cloud computing, OTT, IoT, Big Data: Challenges, opportunities and prospects for developing countries

+– Question 7/1: Access to telecommunication/ICT services by persons with disabilities and with specific needs

+– Question 8/1: Examination of strategies and methods of digital terrestrial broadcasting and implementation of new services

+Working Party 2/1 Economic and Regulatory Issues

-– Question 4/1: Economic policies and methods of determining the costs of services related to national telecommunication/ICT networks, including next-generation networks
+– Question 4/1: Economic policies and methods of determining the costs of services related to national telecommunication/ICT networks, including next-generation networks (Joint group with ITU-T SG 3)

-– Question 5/1: Telecommunications/ICTs for rural and remote areas

 – Question 6/1: Consumer information, protection and rights: Laws, regulation, economic bases, consumer networks

-– Question 7/1: Access to telecommunication/ICT services by persons with disabilities and with specific needs

-– Question 8/1: Examination of strategies and methods of migration from analogue to digital terrestrial broadcasting and implementation of new services

-– Resolution 9: Participation of countries, particularly developing countries, in spectrum management
+– Resolution 9: Participation of countries, particularly developing countries, in spectrum management (Joint group with ITU-R SG 1)

 Study Group 2

+Working Party 1/2 Ensuring the openness, security, vitality and environmental sustainability of cities and human settlements (Goal 11)

-Questions related to ICT applications and cybersecurity– Question 1/2: Creating the smart society: Social and economic development through ICT applications
+– Question 1/2: Creating the smart society: Social and economic development through ICT applications

 – Question 3/2: Securing information and communication networks: Best practices for developing a culture of cybersecurity

-– Question 4/2: Assistance to developing countries for implementing conformance and interoperability programmesQuestions related to climate change, environment and emergency telecommunications
+– Question 4/2: Assistance to developing countries for implementing conformance and interoperability programmes

+Working Party 2/2 Issues related to health (Goal 3), climate change (Goal 13) and the environment (Goal 15)

-– Question 2/2: Information and telecommunications/ICTs for e-health)
+– Joint Question 2/2: Information and telecommunications/ICTs for e-health, including human exposure to electromagnetic fields (included Question 2/2: Information and telecommunications/ICTs for e-health and – Question 7/2: Strategies and policies concerning human exposure to electromagnetic fields)

 – Question 5/2: Utilization of telecommunications/ICTs for disaster preparedness, mitigation and response

-– Question 6/2: ICT and climate change

-– Question 7/2: Strategies and policies concerning human exposure to electromagnetic fields

-– Question 8/2: Strategies and policies for the proper disposal or reuse of telecommunication/ICT waste material
+– Joint Question 6/2: ICT and climate change, including issues related to the proper disposal or reuse of telecommunication/ICT waste material (included Question 6/2: ICT and climate change and – Question 8/2: Strategies and policies for the proper disposal or reuse of telecommunication/ICT waste material)

-– Question 9/2: Identification of study topics in the ITU-T and ITU-R study groups which are of particular interest to developing countries

 Table 1.
 Proposals for the revision and rearrangement of ITU-D Study Groups 1 and 2’ Study Questions